pranavm19/Sample-Code/README.md

 2. Non-Isothermal CSTR:
 This was written as part of my bachelors thesis on CSTR dynamics.
 A Non-isothermal CSTR system of 6 State Variables is reduced to a 3-D model and is shown to exhibit deterministic Chaos.
 3. Adams Bashforth Predictor Corrector Method:
 This was written as part of my research internship in the Mathematical Sciences group at University of Hyderabad.
-The Adams Bashforth Predictor Corrector Numerical Method is implemented drawing initial basis from 4th Order Runge Kutta Method.
+The Adams Bashforth Predictor Corrector Method is implemented drawing initial basis from 4th Order Runge Kutta Method.